-Marquette's Counseling Center provides immediate and short-term counseling to MIAD students dealing with personal concerns.
-No problem is too small.
+Marquette's Counseling Center provides immediate and short-term clinical counseling to MIAD students dealing with personal concerns.
+No problem is too small and MU's clinical staff only works with college students so they are intimately familiar with the challenges our students contend with.
 They also have a variety of educational materials and special programs, such as stress management, weight control and alcohol and drug abuse programs.
 MU's counseling services are confidential.
-Contact Jennifer Crandall (414-847-3344), Sara Thor (414-847-3347) or Tony Nowak (414-847-3240) for a referral or additional information.
+Contact Jennifer Crandall (414-847-3344), Becky Skupien (414-847-3347) or Hanna Hobson, Student Support Counselor (414-847-3349) for a referral or additional information.